ibm-cloud-docs/vpc/nlb-create.md

 1. In the Details section, complete the following information:
    * **Name**: Enter a name for the load balancer, such as `my-load-balancer`.
    * **Resource group**: Select a resource group for the load balancer.
-   * **Tags**: (Optional) Enter tags to help you organize and find your resources.
+   * **Tags**: (Optional) Add tags to help you organize and find your resources.
 You can add more tags later.
-For more information, see [Working with tags]
+For more information, see [Working with tags](/docs/account?topic=account-tag).
+   * **Access management tags**: (Optional) Add access management tags to resources to help organize access control relationships.
+The only supported format for access management tags is `key:value`.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
    * Select the **Network Load Balancer (NLB)** tile and the subnet where you want to deploy the load balancer.
    * Select type: **Public** or **Private**.
 4. **For Private type only**, you have the option to enable routing mode, which is used to deploy highly available virtual network functions (VNFs).
 For use cases and end-to-end instructions, see [About HA virtual network function deployments](/docs/vpc?topic=vpc-about-vnf-ha).